 If you receive a bonus from your employer and your eligible employment income, including this bonus, is no more than $550 per week, you are still eligible for the IPREW, provided you meet the other conditions.

 If you are a farm worker who receives a bonus of $100 per week from the Québec government, do not include it in your employment income.
 However, you must include it in your total income.

 Programs and assistance

-If you receive amounts under the Canada Emergency Response Benefit (CERB), the Canada Emergency Student Benefit (CESB), the temporary aid for workers program or any other federal or provincial program as compensation for lost work hours for a week included in the period from March 15 to July 4, 2020, you are not eligible for the IPREW for that week.
+If you received amounts under the Canada Emergency Response Benefit (CERB), the Canada Emergency Student Benefit (CESB), the temporary aid for workers program or any other federal or provincial program as compensation for lost work hours for a week included in the period from March 15 to July 4, 2020, you are not eligible for the IPREW for that week.

 Note that you are still eligible for the IPREW even if your employer receives assistance under the Canada Emergency Wage Subsidy.

 When you apply for the IPREW, be sure to include your retirement income (if you receive any) when calculating your total annual income.

 If you meet all the conditions, see “Applying for assistance” below.